bjoroen/Finn-DevJobs-Scraper/README.md

 <h1>Finn DevJobs Scraper</h1>

-<p>This project was born from curiosity,
-I was curios about Typescript and I was very curios about what programming languages mentioned the most times in all Finn.no job ads for developers</p>
+<p>I was curios about Typescript and I was very curios about what programming languages mentioned the most times in all Finn.no job ads for developers</p>

 ## Built With